Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Methodology

-In the second part of the survey, we presented four deletion mechanisms---``Selective deletions'', ``Prescheduled deletions'', ``Intermittent Withdrawal'', and ``Decoy deletions'' (detailed in~\cref{sec:mechanism_background}).
-Participants evaluated the usefulness of these mechanisms to preserve deletion privacy.
-We realized that this part involves possible hypothetical scenarios since some participants might never have used some of the mechanisms.
-Thus we took a visual (audio and video) driven approach to first educate users on these mechanisms.
-This approach is similar to the ones used in prior work on familiarizing participants on novel authentication mechanisms~\cite{lyastani-oakland2020-fido2}.
+In the second part of the survey, we captured the effectiveness and usefulness of different deletion mechanisms from the perspective of the users.
+We realized that this part involved possible hypothetical scenarios, as some participants may never have used some of the mechanisms.
+Thus, we took a visual (video) driven approach to first educate the users on these mechanisms and later ask about their efficacy.
+This approach is similar to those used in prior work on familiarizing participants with novel authentication mechanisms~\cite{lyastani-oakland2020-fido2}.

-We first present the users our threat model using a short video.
-In this work we adapt the same threat model considered in earlier work on deletion privacy--intermittent withdrawal and decoy deletions~\cite{minaei2020deceptive,minaei2019lethe}.
-In our threat model, the adversary can observe the full social platform data.
-So, the adversary is able to access the platform continuously and take snapshots of the entire platform to identify the deleted posts.
-The goal of the adversary is to correctly identify if any of the detected deleted posts is damaging to the post-owner.
-Note that, our threat model considers \textit{only} a non-targeted attack on deletion privacy (via collecting and analyzing deleted posts at a large-scale), rather than targeted attack (e.g., via stalking).
-After showing the video, we enquired them if they ever encountered or thought of such an adversary.
+To have a fair comparison between the different mechanisms, prior to introducing the mechanisms, we needed to present the threat model that we are considering protection against.
+In this work, we adapted the same threat model considered in earlier works on deletion privacy ~\cite{minaei2020deceptivendss,minaei2019lethe}. ---\textit{In this threat model, the adversary can observe the entire social platform.
+Therefore, it can continuously access the platform to take snapshots of the posts with the goal of identifying the damaging/sensitive deleted posts to use against the users.
+The adversary aims to find as many damaging/sensitive posts as possible and does not perform targeted attacks on particular users.} We demonstrated this threat model using a short video at the beginning of this section and asked the participants whether they have encountered attacks from such a malicious entity or how vulnerable do they find themselves against it.

-Next, we presented short (1-2 minute) videos (with audio and subtitles) for each of the deletion mechanisms.
-Following each video, we asked our participants how effective do they find the mechanism in hiding their damaging/sensitive posts in the presence of the threat model.
-We also collected free-form text responses from the participants explaining their answers.
-To improve coverage, we also collected free-form text responses (if they can think of) about other techniques that can protect the users' deletions in presence of the malicious entity.